heathermortensen/SkunkGame/README.md

 The data model might be imagined as a matrix with dimensions [number of players] x 5.
 We sum the points accumulated in every turn to give the total points for each player.
+The Scorecard outputs each players point totals.

 ![2D matrix](https://raw.githubusercontent.com/heathermortensen/SkunkGame/master/images/use_case_2.png)

 ### Data Model

 While we might visualize the data as a matrix, the actual implementation uses 2 arrays.
 An Array list of Player objects contains all the players in the game.
 Each player object contains an array containing the points for each of 5 turns (or rounds).

 ![Data model](https://raw.githubusercontent.com/heathermortensen/SkunkGame/master/images/use_case_3.png)

+### Future Project Improvements

+- [ ] Make the pause between players shorter and create a pause after selecting "Yes" to option to roll the dice.
+- [ ] Add loop around playerTurns for 5 rounds of game.
+But, not yet.
+Otherwise, it will take forever to run the program.
+- [ ] Move Any remaining output into SkunkUI.java class.
+There's some scorecard outputs and a Dice.java picture.
+- [ ] Do I have time to add some tests?
+- [ ] Add MVC
+- [x] Clean up GitHub README.md